FormingWorlds/BScProjectAtmosphericEscape/README.md

 # Outputs/
 Like mentioned above, outputs from the code are given in the folder <b>Outputs/</b>.
+<b>Outputs/Atmospheric_profiles</b> includes the given PROTEUS profiles, along with planet and atmosphere mass, as well as effective scale height h_eff.

 # Plotting figures
 The code for plotting figures is given under <b>Plot_code/</b>.
 The figures themselves can be seen in the notebook <b>figures.ipynb</b>, so there is no need to run the <b>Plot_code/</b>.